Deploy ML models to Snowflake with Deepnote & Modelbit

 requirements.txt.
 Then, go ahead and log into Modelbit like so:

 mb.datasets() to get a list of your datasets:

-In this example, we'll work with that
+In this example, we'll work with an

 nba games dataset.
-It provides stat lines for every NBA player in every NBA game—fun for us Golden State Warriors fans on the west coast!
-Let’s go ahead and pull that dataset into a Pandas DataFrame.
+It provides stat lines for every NBA player in every NBA game — fun for us Golden State Warriors fans on the West Coast!
+Let’s go ahead and pull that data set into a pandas DataFrame.

 RandomForestClassifier, courtesy of SciKit-Learn:

 As you can see, we’re using three features to predict the player’s position: the number of three-point shots they attempt (

 FG3A), the number of rebounds they get (

 REB), and the number of shots they block (